mwvaughn/tutorial-cluster/README.md

 Notes:

 The CloudFormation template is organized into distinct sections to help guide you in setting up the system.
-- Active Directory
-- Amazon Elastic Filesystem
+- HPC Recipes for AWS CloudFormation Stacks
-- Head Node
+- Cluster Head Node
-- Compute Nodes and Queues
+- Cluster Queues and Compute Nodes

-- Miscellaneous
+Provide the names of the relevant CloudFormation stacks, then finish parameterizing the cluster launch.

 Monitor the status of your stack.
-Once it reaches `CREATE_COMPLETE`, you can log into the cluster.
+Once it reaches `CREATE_COMPLETE`, you can access the cluster.

-If you are interested in the details of how this step works, we have recently published a blog on the topic: [Automate your clusters by creating self-documenting HPC with AWS ParallelCluster](https://aws.amazon.com/blogs/hpc/automate-your-clusters-by-creating-self-documenting-hpc-with-aws-parallelcluster/).

 ## Log into the Cluster